abinit/abinit/doc/tutorial/tddft.md

 Now, you are ready to run ABINIT and prepare the needed file.

-Copy the files ttddft_x.files and ttddft_1.in in "Work_tddft" :
+Copy the files ttddft_x.files and ttddft_1.in in "Work_tddft":

     cp ../ttddft_x.files
     cp ../ttddft_1.in